port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/page-permissions.md

 ## Update page permissions

-Only users with the `admin` role can update the permissions of a catalog page:
+Only users with the `admin` role can update the permissions of a catalog page, using any of the following methods:

 <Tabs groupId="edit-permissions" queryString values={[
-{label: "From the UI", value: "ui"},
+{label: "UI", value: "ui"},
-{label: "From the API", value: "api"},
+{label: "API", value: "api"},
+{label: "Terraform", value: "terraform"},
-{label: "From Pulumi", value: "pulumi"}
+{label: "Pulumi", value: "pulumi"}
 ]}>

 <TabItem value="ui">